Universal Translation Services

 Getting Started as a Translator – Do your research before approaching any company or individual

 As an aspiring translator, you may find yourself wondering: who is a licensed translator?
-The best person to answer that question might not always be someone who has been formally trained as one; in fact, it may very well come from the people who are hiring translators.
+The best person to answer that question might not always be someone with formal training; hiring managers might provide the best insights.

 What employers want to know when they’re looking for someone to translate their work isn’t so much whether you have the credentials, but how good your translation skills are and whether or not they need someone with those skills.